comhendrik/Clone/README.md

 # TaxiApp

 Description:<br/>
 Taxi application for the iOS platform, developed in SwiftUI.
-You can order a taxi without creating an account.
+You can order a taxi based on your Location(GeoFire and Firebase) without creating an account.
 While you can create an account to be a taxi driver<br/>

 Why I have built this project:<br/>
 I created this project to learn more about reproducing some UI Designs and how to handle the communication between apps.<br/>